parrt/msds501/README.md

 *Illness and Emergencies*

 If you fall ill or have an emergency (personal or otherwise) and it significantly affects your ability to complete a project or take an exam, you must notify us beforehand.
 Do not simply skip an exam or an assignment and say you were sick.
-Always make arrangements with the instructor rather than claiming illness after the fact.
+Always make arrangements with the instructor rather than declaring illness after the fact.

 *Behavioral Expectations*